natgoodman/SWFDR/README.md

 See Also
 --------

-The article discussing the results is available in [html](https://natgoodman.github.io/swfdr/swfdr.html) and [pdf](https://natgoodman.github.io/swfdr/swfdr.pdf) formats on the [GitHub Pages site](https://natgoodman.github.io/swfdr) associated with this repository.
-It's also in the repository as files [swfdr.html](swfdr.html) and [swfdr.pdf](swfdr.pdf).
+The article discussing the results is available in [html](https://natgoodman.github.io/swfdr/swfdr.stable.html) and [pdf](https://natgoodman.github.io/swfdr/swfdr.stable.pdf) formats on the [GitHub Pages site](https://natgoodman.github.io/swfdr) associated with this repository.
+It's also in the repository as files [swfdr.stable.html](swfdr.stable.html) and [swfdr.stable.pdf](swfdr.stable.pdf).
 (But note that GitHub, unlike GitHub Pages, renders html files as raw text).

 Author
 ------